wavefrontHQ/wavefront-sdk-java/README.md

 // Only override the defaults to set higher values.

 // This is the size of internal buffer beyond which data is dropped
-// Set this to override the default max queue size of 50,000 builder.maxQueueSize(100_000);
+// Optional: Set this to override the default max queue size of 50,000 builder.maxQueueSize(100_000);

 // This is the max batch of data sent per flush interval
-// Set this to override the default batch size of 10,000 builder.batchSize(20_000);
+// Optional: Set this to override the default batch size of 10,000 builder.batchSize(20_000);

 // Together with batch size controls the max theoretical throughput of the sender
-// Set this to override the default flush interval value of 1 second builder.flushIntervalSeconds(2);
+// Optional: Set this to override the default flush interval value of 1 second builder.flushIntervalSeconds(2);

 // Finally create a WavefrontDirectIngestionClient